By Susan Donaldson, B.A. (Hons), Animal Campaigner

 When donating a vehicle, the registered owner of the vehicle does not need to be there.
 However, someone should be present to deal with the vehicle documentation (the V5c).

-If there is no V5c document with the car and the car are sold by auction, £25 is deducted by the auction off the amount raised.
+If there is no V5c document with the car, and the car is sold by auction, £25 is deducted by the auction off the amount raised.